 Agios Georgios beach - credits: agiosgeorgiospagi-bliss.com

-The beach of Agios Georgios is a great discovery that manages to steal the breath even from the locals of the island.
+The beach of Agios Georgios is a great discovery that manages to steal the breath even of the locals of the island.
 It lies 88 km from the port of Rhodes.
 The lonely cove with the wonderful beach that is framed by cedars fully justifies the special route through a dirt road that must be followed by those who want to visit it.
+The secluded beaches in Rhodes, such as this one, are more than worth the effort!

 Apatites beach - credits: tovima.gr